mdjahidhasan009/JavaScript-Note/class_object_variable/new_keyword.md

 ## `new` with Class
 * A new object `{}` is created.
 * The `constructor` method of the class is called.
-* The `this` keyword inside the constructor refers to the new object.
+* The `this` keyword inside the constructor refers to the newly created object.
 * Properties and methods are assigned to `this`.
 * The new object is returned.
 * `new` is required when creating an instance of a class.